Current as at and approved by the Board on 25 June 2019

-As the Company has no employees the Board has determined that a Diversity Policy in compliance with ASX Recommendation 1.5 is not warranted at this time.
-However, the composition of the Board is periodically reviewed.
+The Company has not promulgated a Diversity Policy nor has it set any measurable objectives for gender diversity in compliance with ASX Recommendation 1.5.
+As the Company has no employees the Board has determined that a Diversity Policy and the setting of measurable objectives to achieve gender diversity are not warranted at this time.
+However, the composition of the Board is periodically reviewed

-An evaluation of Board performance was undertaken during the financial year ended 30 June 2015 with no material changes proposed to the Board processes or individual director contributions.
+An evaluation of board performance was undertaken during the financial year ended 30 June 2019 with no material changes proposed to the Board processes or individual director contributions.

-A satisfactory evaluation of the Investment Manager’s performance for the financial year ended 30 June 2015 was undertaken by the Independent directors.
+A satisfactory evaluation of the Investment Manager’s performance for the financial year ended 30 June 2019 was undertaken by the independent directors.